SoCloz/SoclozMonitoringBundle/README.md

 * activate xhprof only on a couple servers.
 The module will disable profiling if xhprof is absent.
 * enable sampling when it will be implemented.

-3. *Can it profile database calls ? memcached/redis calls ?*
+3. *Can it profile database calls ? memcached calls ?*

     Yes (as long as the calls can be identified in xprof data).
 Contributions are welcomed for new parsers (mysql, pgsql, ...).
 See `Resources/config/profiler.xml` for examples.